 The bottom line is that at the time of separation, creditors will look to both spouses for payment in full of joint debts regardless of their individual agreements with respect to payment.
 Lawyers will be aware of this and can try to build additional protections into Separation Agreements should one spouse not live up to their commitment to pay a certain debt.

-The key here, of course, is the fact that the authority lasts only so long as the couple are cohabiting.
+The key here, of course, is the fact that the authority lasts only so long as the couple is cohabiting.
 However, once the separation occurs the debts must still be paid by both spouses.
-It is conceivable that a spouse, although cohabiting, anticipates the separation and pledges the other spouse's credit for necessities that would facilitate the establishment of a new residence.
+It is conceivable that a spouse, although cohabiting, anticipates the separation and pledges the other spouse’s credit for necessities that would facilitate the establishment of a new residence.
 This would include, for example, a deposit for rent, obtaining of utilities and stocking up on food.
 In such a case, the debt that is incurred is joint and several.
 This means that both spouses are responsible for the debt and each can be called upon to pay the debt in full.

 Debt and property division